 Advanced Orthodontics involves 3D technology.
 Your teeth are scanned and turned into a 3D model.
 We also use 3D X-rays to ensure we are taking into account every aspect and angle of your teeth and facial features.
 The Orthodontist devises your treatment plan based on your 3D model.

 Wire bending robots

-Your plan is then translated into movements which are programmed into either braces or Invisalign.
+Your plan is then translated into movements which are programmed into either braces or clear aligners like Invisalign.
 Some amazing technology is involved in this process – including wire bending robots to ensure complete precision.

 Super-fast tooth movement

 No matter which braces are used, speed is always limited by your body’s ability to allow the teeth to move through the bone and gums.
 Fine Orthodontics works with a gum specialist to offer a procedure known as “Wilckodontics”, which activates underlying bone – allowing the teeth to move at 3-4 x conventional speeds!
 In addition to speeding up the process, the procedure also enhances both hard and soft tissue support.